gehongyan/FlymeUpdateArchive/README.md

-# FlymeVersionArchive
+# FlymeUpdateArchive

-A repository to collect all versions of Flyme.
+A repository to collect all updates of Flyme.